tainathi/eee_befs_app/README.md

 # eee_befs_app

-App used for imlementing features dealt with during the BEFS course - Politecnico di Torino
+App used for recording acceleration data and to implement features dealt with during the BEFS course - Politecnico di Torino

 ## Getting Started